DanielKehoe/learn-rails-copilot/12_Copilot.md

 - conceptualize product requirements as English-language comments
 - review and refine code suggested by Copilot

 In the new AI-assisted world, Copilot does the work of recalling basic logic structure, language usage, and correct syntax for any function you can describe.
-That's always been the least rewarding and most annoying aspect of programming.
+That's always been the least rewarding and most arduous aspect of programming.
 For most common problems, Copilot does the work for a programmer, allowing you to focus on creativity and craft.

 Programmers now have a different focus.
 Instead of years of experience with a language, its syntax and usage, developers must skillfully communicate requirements so Copilot can produce relevant code.
 Copilot gives us code; then we must assess Copilot's suggestions for relevancy, code quality, and performance.